lintsao/2023_Summer_Intern/README.md

 │   ├── eval.json: Config for evaluation
 │   └── semi-supervise.json: Config for the semi-supervision gaze and head evaluation task │   └── ST-ED.json: Config for the training task
+|
 ├── configs
 |
 ├── core
 |
-├── encoder4editing: Modules for the work, e4e
+├── encoder4editing_tmp: Modules for the work, e4e
 |
-├── insightfacemodule: Modules for the work, face recognition
+├── insightfacemodule_tmp: Modules for the work, face recognition
 |
 ├── models
-│   ├── decoder.py: For image decoder (Use pretrained)
+│   ├── decoder.py: For image decoder (Use pre-trained)
 │   └── densenet.py: For original ReDirTrans (Not used in our case) │   └── discriminator.py: For original ReDirTrans
-│   └── encoder.py: For image encoder (Use pretrained)
+│   └── encoder.py: For image encoder (Use pre-trained)
 │   └── gazeheadnet.py: For VGG gaze estimator
 │   └── gazeheadResnet.py: For Resnet gaze estimator
-│   └── load_pretrained_model.py: Load pretrained model into the training pipeline.
+│   └── load_pretrained_model.py: Load the pre-trained model into the training pipeline.
 │   └── redirtrans.py: Implement the ReDiiTrans module.
 │   └── st_ed.py: Overall model.
 |